 Astronomy 2895: Introductory Seminar

-This is a 1-credit course taught only during Autumn Semester.
+This is a 1-credit course taught only during the Autumn Semester.
 It consists of a single session once per week during which a different member of the astronomy faculty will discuss their research.
 It is intended to give those students considering becoming astronomy and astrophysics majors or minors a broad overview of the current research topics in the department.
 Normally taken by first- and second-year students, it is open to anyone considering majoring or minoring in astrophysics.

 Astronomy 3350: Methods of Observational Astronomy & Data Analysis

 Unlike the courses listed above, this is a course designed primarily for astronomy and astrophysics majors and minors, or for very technically-inclined Bachelors of Science students.
 Astronomy 3350 concentrates on the statistical treatment of experimental data as applied to astrophysical problems (photon detection and the analysis of ensembles of data).
-Although specific to observational astrophysics, the statistical methods developed in this course will be generally applicable to any of the physical sciences or engineering disciplines.
+Although specific to observational astrophysics, the methods developed in this course will be applicable to any of the physical sciences or engineering disciplines.
 Prerequisites include Astronomy 2392 (or Astronomy 2162H in very exceptional cases), Math 153, 1152, 1262, 2173, or equivalent, and Physics 133, 1251, or equivalent.
 Interested students who are not astronomy majors/minors and/or who have not taken the Astronomy 2291/2292 sequence must speak with the instructor before enrolling in this course.

 Upper Division Courses

 In addition to the introductory sequences, there are two higher-level astrophysics courses that do not have astronomy prerequisites.
-These are no-nonsense astrophysics courses that are intended primarily for astronomy and astrophyiscs majors/minors, as well as for physics majors/minors or graduate students in physical sciences other than astronomy.
+These are no-nonsense astrophysics courses that are intended primarily for astronomy and astrophysics majors/minors, as well as for physics majors/minors or graduate students in physical sciences other than astronomy.
 Astronomy and astrophysics majors are required to take at least one of these courses, but may (and are encouraged to) take the other as a free elective.
-These courses are taught in Spring Semester in alternate years.
+These courses are taught in the Spring Semester in alternate years.
 Prerequisites for both courses are differential equations (Math 255, 415, 2255, 2415, or equivalent) and basic quantum physics (Physics 253, 2301, or equivalent); completion of or concurrent registration in statistical physics (Physics 621, 5600, or equivalent) is also recommended, but not required.

 Principles of Stellar Evolution & Nucleosynthesis.

 This course provides an in-depth exploration of the structure and evolution of stars, including nucleosynthesis in stellar interiors and in supernova explosions.
 The equations of stellar structure are derived from first principles, and the case of degenerate objects is also treated.
 Topics covered in detail include radiation transport mechanisms, nuclear reactions, and stellar evolution.
-This course is offered during Spring Semester in even-numbered years.
+This course is offered during the Spring Semester in even-numbered years.

 Introduction to Cosmology.

 This course provides a comprehensive introduction to standard Big-Bang cosmology, including an introduction to the General Theory of Relativity.
 Solutions to Einstein's equations are derived.
-The structure and evolution of the Universe is studied through the Friedmann equations, including the possible role of the cosmological constant.
+The structure and evolution of the Universe are studied through the Friedmann equations, including the possible role of the cosmological constant.
 The early thermal history of the Universe, including primordial particle physics, nucleosynthesis, and the cosmic background radiation, are explored in detail.
 The very early Universe, including inflation and quantum cosmology and the origin of density fluctuations, is discussed and observational tests of cosmological models are described.
-This course is offered during Spring Semester in odd-numbered years.
+This course is offered during the Spring Semester in odd-numbered years.